 Move-in Checklist

-If Michigan landlords choose to charge a security deposit, they need to provide two copies of the inspection reports detailing the property’s condition within seven days after move-in.
+If Michigan landlords choose to charge a deposit, they need to provide two copies of the inspection reports detailing the property’s condition within seven days after move-in.

 The landlord will use this checklist upon move-out inspection.
 The move-in checklist should include any present damage and specific furnishings that are included in the rental unit.

-Tenant Rights and Responsibilities in Michigan
+Resident Rights and Responsibilities in Michigan

-A Michigan tenant has the right to:
+A Michigan resident has the right to:

 Justice figurine holding a scale